Hi, I’m Dean. Thanks for taking an interest in my Blog.

 I have become well known in Suffolk for my roles as Commissioner and as Specialist Services Team Leader.
 Since starting my private Counselling and Psychotherapy practice in 2008, alongside those roles, I have worked with a leading Suffolk based charity called Focus12; a residential rehabilitation centre for those with substance addictions and compulsive disorders; where I was commissioned as Clinical Supervisor between 2008 – 2013; one of my many commissions as Clinical Supervisor to Counsellors, Psychotherapists and others in helping professions.
 In this role, I consistently supported Focus12 to successfully achieve and pass routine audits by the Care Quality Commission.
 In 2012, I was awarded for my work as Clinical Supervisor for my supervision of Student Interns for the military US Air Force base at Lakenheath in Suffolk.

-If you meet me in-person, my Parkinsons Disease and he disability it causes me, are not particularly evident upon meeting me.
-Some of my Blog posts will help to raise awareness of what it is like to live with Parkinsons and disability; from my earlier diagnosis through to my updated and conclusive diagnosis of Parkinsons Disease.
+If you meet me in-person, my Parkinson’s Disease and he disability it causes me, are not particularly evident upon meeting me.
+Some of my Blog posts will help to raise awareness of what it is like to live with Parkinson’s and disability.

 Do please participate by ‘liking’, ‘sharing’ or by leaving comments on any subject of interest that I write about and I am happy to receive ideas and suggestions for anything you might like me to write about.
 Please note, all of my Blog posts and pictures are actively enforced under Copyright Law, so do simply quote/refer to me as Author if you wish to reproduce anything I have presented in this Blog – thank you.